MultiSafepay/docs/content/integration/ready-made/odoo/_index.md

 6. Enter **Live** and/or **Test** **API key**.
 7. On the **Configuration tab**, set **Journal**.
 8. Click **Save**.
-9. To get payment methods from your MultiSafepay account,Oo the **Configuration** tab, click **Pull payment methods**.
+9. To get payment methods from your MultiSafepay account, go the **Configuration** tab, click **Pull payment methods**.
-    Make sure you have activated the relevant payment methods in your [MultiSafepay account](https://testmerchant.multisafepay.com).
+    Make sure the relevant payment methods are activated for your account.
 10. Configure for each payment method separately:
     - Name
     - State